Whisky makers fear loss of global network under Scottish independence

+* Rebel sources say airport used by Iran to resupply Hezbollah (Adds Assad comments)

-EDINBURGH, Scotland Scotland's lucrative whisky industry flagged its concerns over Scottish independence for the first time on Friday, saying its access to a global network for promotion and sales was vital after reporting flat exports last year.
+EDINBURGH, Scotland, April 11 Scotland's lucrative whisky industry flagged its concerns over Scottish independence for the first time on Friday, saying its to a global network for promotion and sales was vital after reporting flat exports last year.

 Figures released by the Scotch Whisky Association (SWA) showed that exports in 2013 were steady at 4.3 billion pounds ($7.21 billion), representing around 85 percent of Scottish food and drink exports and nearly a quarter of the British total.